Countertop Options in Illinois, Southern Wisconsin and Northwest Indiana

-Our countertops are available in a range of types, colors and designs.
-Customize the look of your countertops by choosing from edge treatment, overhang and backsplash options.
+At Tri-Star Cabinet & Top Co., Inc, our countertops are available in a range of types, colors and designs where you’ll be able to customize the look of your countertops by choosing from edge treatment, overhang and backsplash options.
 Our sales experts are here to help you choose the countertop that matches your needs and personal style.

 Our laminate countertops are durable, stylish and more affordable than you think.
 Laminate products come in a wide variety of colors and designs, allowing you create a look for your kitchen, bath or home office that expresses your individuality.
 Our laminate tops have square edges but are also available with a laminated beveled edge, wood edge or a solid surface edge to match or complement your cabinetry.
 Laminate vanity countertops are available in single or double-bowl options.

 Transform your bathroom with cultured marble countertops and custom shower surfaces that offer stylish and elegant durability.
 Cultured marble is a manmade, hand-casted material that resembles the natural beauty of quarried marble.
 It can be molded into many sizes and shapes, and is available for your bathroom vanity with integral or drop-in bowls made of the same material.
 Cultured marble is available in many colors, including standard marble colors, solid colors, and onyx or granite colors.
 Choose from the standard polish finish or a matte finish.
 Many different edge treatments are also available.